Public policy

 Standing agent capability

-Lifecycle code registers remote MCPs, auto-@latest tools, long-poll listeners, permission-bypass launchers, or package-supplied instructions into another agent surface.
+Preinstall, install, or postinstall code registers remote MCPs, auto-@latest tools, long-poll listeners, permission-bypass launchers, or package-supplied instructions into another agent surface.

 Warn